-3. Take a two-tone approach to grey walls
+13. Take a two-tone approach to grey walls

 Can't decide on which grey to paint the walls?
 Why not let this nursery inspire your room to take on a two-tone grey colour scheme.
 Pick a light grey for the top half of the wall, pairing it with a darker grey hue on the bottom half.

 Paint exposed floorboards in the same light grey to tie the whole scheme together with ease.
 If you do have exposed floorboards ensure they are well insulated to avoid drafts, layering the floor with decorative rugs welcomes warmth and texture too.

-4. Add warmth with the right tone
+14. Add warmth with the right tone

 If the nursery is small or lacking natural light look to paint the walls with a warm grey.
 Earthborn's colour expert explains how ‘Inglenook’ is the perfect shade for the job.